 Equity Leadership to Drive Student Success

-About: Kitty Gogins and Quity Leadership to Drive Student Success offer customized work sessions and training to help education leaders understand why an equitable learning environment is important, what needs to change for it to happen, and how to drive the transformation.
-She works with organizations to help them deliver an equitable educational experience ―one where more students, across more of their differences, are more deeply engaged and achieve at higher levels while staying true to who they are.
+About: Kitty Gogins focuses on helping E-16 education leaders deliver an equitable learning environment to drive student success.
+She offers customized work sessions and training to help leaders understand why an equitable learning environment is important, what needs to change for it to happen, and how to drive the transformation.
 She has extensive background as a strategic planner and in providing strategic guidance to educational entities.

 Facilitating Racial Equity Collaborative (FREC)